dev-bitcoin/blog/content/blog/schnorr-basics.md

     height=80%
     width=80% >}}

-The signer has a private key and a message to sign (for example a Bitcoin transaction, or a cat picture), and produces a signature.
+The signer has a private key and a message to sign (for example, a Bitcoin transaction or a cat picture) and produces a signature.
 The verifier has the public key corresponding to the private key that the signer used, the message, and the signature.
-The verification process makes sure that the signature was created with the correct private key, without knowing the private key.
+The verification process makes sure that the signature was created with the correct private key without knowing the private key.

 If you want a more in-depth explanation, please visit [the second half of chapter 2 of Grokking Bitcoin](https://rosenbaum.se/book/grokking-bitcoin-2.html#_digital_signatures).